Configuring for Performance and Resilience

 Optimally configuring and using data files can also affect performance.
 Note the following:

-The four figures below show configurations at various levels of redundancy and therefore resiliency.
+The four figures below show configurations at various levels of redundancy and therefore resilience.

 Level 0 shows a basic system that is backed up regularly using the synbackup utility.
 The system also has a UPS (uninterrupted power supply).